BMW G450X: Warranty

-The G450X was sold in the United States with BMW’s standard motorcycle warranty coverage of three years/36,000 miles, ensuring that its warranty exceeded that of any other enduro motorcycle on the market at that time.
+The G450X was sold in the United States with BMW's standard motorcycle warranty coverage of three years/36,000 miles, meaning its warranty far exceeded that of any other enduro motorcycle on the market at that time.

 Production

-The G450X was produced between September 2008 and 2010.
+The G450X was produced between September 2008, and 2010.

 Legacy

-The G450X utilized technology that was considered radical by then-current enduro standards, and it failed to overcome the prejudices of buyers who expected more conventional technology.
-As a result, it did not meet with widespread acceptance, and its production ended after three years.
+The G450X utilized technological approaches that were considered radical by then-current enduro standards, and it failed to overcome the prejudices of buyers who expected more conventional technology.
+As a result, it did not meet with widespread acceptance.
+Its production run ended after only three years.

-Following the end of the G450X’s production run in 2010, its engine and frame were used in three Husqvarna motorcycles from 2011 to 2014: the enduro-oriented TX449, the motocross-oriented TC449 and the rally raid-oriented TE449.
+Following the end of the G450X's production run in 2010, its engine and frame formed the basis of three Husqvarna motorcycles from 2011 to 2014: the enduro-oriented TX449, the motocross-oriented TC449 and the rally raid-oriented TE449.